lannoyma/henallux-python/README.md

 Run pip install -r requirements.txt

 ## Execution
-In root directory, run in command line
+For development purpose only.
+This section can be ignored In root directory, run in command line
 - .venv\Scripts\activate (To activate the server environment)
 - python run.py (Lauch the application)